-We believe that Personal, Social and Health Education (PSHE) and Citizenship provides the 'roots' through which all our children are able to flourish.
+We believe that Personal, Social and Health Education (PSHE) and Citizenship provides the foundation through which all our children are able to flourish.
 It provides pupils with the knowledge, skills and understanding they need to lead confident, healthy, independent lives and to become informed, active, responsible citizens.
+Through the teaching of PSHE we help work towards the school vision of helping every child find the confidence, self-belief and resilience that will enable them to explore, value and appreciate the world.

-We encourage pupils to take part in a wide range of activities and experiences across and beyond the curriculum, contributing fully to the life of their school and communities.
+At Newnham Croft, we encourage pupils to take part in a wide range of activities and experiences across and beyond the curriculum, contributing fully to the life of their school and communities.
 In doing so they learn to recognise their own worth, work well with others and become increasingly responsible for their own learning.
 They reflect on their experiences and understand how they are developing personally and socially, tackling many of the spiritual, moral, social and cultural issues that are part of growing up.
 We seek to support children in finding out about the main political and social institutions that affect their lives and about their responsibilities, rights and duties as individuals and members of communities.
 They learn to understand and respect our common humanity, diversity and differences so that they can go on to form the effective, fulfilling relationships that are an essential part of life and learning.